elbosso/warc2sitemap/README.md

 color assigned - the node itself gets this color as background and every edge terminating at this node is drawn dashed instead of solid using this color (and a thicker pen stroke).

+Labels can sometimes unseemly long and thus the nodes in the graph become rather wide.
+To circumvent this, two optional parameters are recognized: a string containing characters where it is allowed to insert line breaks into labels given with `-c` and a ratio (given with `-r` and `.` as decimal point): if this ratio is enlarged, linebreaks inside label occur more often and as a result, the lines are shorter.
+A sensible default is 0.1 for this parameter. if either one of those two parameters is omitted, line breaking inside labels is not active.

 ## Build
 ```shell
 mvn -U package assembly:single